Glitches prevent $1,200 stimulus checks from reaching millions of Americans

 There are a number of reasons the tool can’t check the status of a stimulus payment, the IRS said.

-Your payment is based on your status as a Social Security, disability or railroad retirement beneficiary.
+— Your payment is based on your status as a Social Security, disability or Railroad Retirement beneficiary.
 In this case, the IRS will use your SSA or RRB Form 1099 payment information.
-Your payment information isn’t available on the Get My Payment website.
+Your payment information isn’t available on the Get My Payment tool.

 Information on the site is updated only once a day, so checking more than once in a 24-hour period won’t yield a different result.